dgarage/NBXplorer/docs/API.md

 ```

 As an alternative to get notification, you can also use long polling with the [event stream](#eventStream).

+Fields:

+* `replacing`: The list of the unconfirmed transactions of this wallet which have been replaced by this new transaction.
+This can typically be used to detect when the sender is bumping fee.
+This can't be used to detect when the sender is attempting to abort a transaction.

 ## <a name="broadcast"></a>Broadcast a transaction